Prepping for the SHSAT: Hire a SHSAT Tutor Or Go It Alone?

 SHSAT Format and Content

 The SHSAT tests students in two main areas: mathematics and verbal skills (this includes reading comprehension).
-To test students on knowledge of math, the SHSAT provides fifty multiple-choice questions on an assortment of math topics.
-The verbal section contains short and long reading comprehension passages, ten logic questions, and five scrambled paragraph questions.
-Unlike other standardized tests that students may have taken, the SHSAT does NOT ask students to write an essay; all writing and verbal skills are tested using multiple-choice questions.
+To test students on knowledge of math, the SHSAT provides fifty seven multiple-choice questions on an assortment of math topics.
+The verbal section contains short and long reading comprehension passages and revising/editing questions.
+Unlike other standardized tests that students may have taken, the SHSAT does NOT ask students to write an essay; all writing and verbal skills are tested using multiple-choice questions, as well as through five grid-in questions on the math section.

-There is also a strict time limit of two and a half hours, but students are allowed to divide this time between the math and verbal sections in whichever way they choose.
+There is also a strict time limit of three hours, but students are allowed to divide this time between the math and verbal sections in whichever way they choose.
 This can be helpful for students who are much faster at one type of question or the other, so students should think about how they will pace themselves throughout the test.

 SHSAT Tutoring or Self-study: NYC Test Prep Options